Az people: Origins

 The origin of the Az is disputed; but most researchers agree that they are without much doubt a people of non-Turkic origin who were influenced by neighboring Turkic people and became Turkophones.

 Most research has been done by Russian linguist experts who trace them as close ethnically to Ket people of Yenisei basin in Siberia due to similarities in name between 𐰔:𐰉𐰆𐰑𐰣 az budïn and the Assans, who spoke an extinct Yeniseic Kott dialect.
 The primary information on their language was collected by Matthias Castrén in 1845, with further research and information added later by the anthropologist Dmitry Anuchin.
 Meanwhile, Az were also hypothesized to be Turkicized descendants of the Iranian-speakers, particularly Asiani-Wusun.

 Legacy

 The name Az has been suggested to live on in the names of several other peoples of southern Siberia: the Kamas ("Mountain Az"), the Karagas ("Black Az" or "Plains Az"), and the Khakas ("White Az").
-However, Khakas is in fact an exonym constructed by the Soviets for Yenisei Kyrgyzes' descendants, based on 黠戛斯 (Xiajiasi), which actually transcribes the ancient endonym Kyrgyz.
+However, Khakas is in fact an exonym constructed by the Soviets for Yenisei Kyrgyz' descendants, based on 黠戛斯 (Xiajiasi), which actually transcribes the ancient endonym Kyrgyz.